anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 in [@!RFC7480].
 However, extensions MUST NOT redefine the meaning of any HTTP status codes in [@http-status-codes].

+Extensions MAY define new media type parameters for the "application/rdap+json" media type.
+Extensions MUST NOT redefine the meaning of existing media type parameters.
+Media type parameters MUST be prefixed with an extension identifier (see (#bare_extensions)).

-RDAP extensions defining the use of new HTTP headers or HTTP status codes MUST have IETF consensus.
+RDAP extensions defining the use of new HTTP headers, HTTP status codes, or media type parameters MUST have IETF consensus.

 # Extension Implementer Considerations {#extension_implementer_considerations}